Growing mushrooms is surprisingly easy once you get the basics right.

 there is enough moisture in the provided compost.
 If you end up

 over-watering your mushrooms they will die.
 They like moist or damp

-If you are growing mushrooms in temperatures above 60 F then you should
+If you are growing mushrooms in temperatures above 60 degrees

 start watering lightly after the 4 week period.
 If your temperature is